Ivan Franjo Jukić: Biography

 In Dubrovnik, Jukić met Božidar Petranović, the editor of the Serb-Dalmatian magazine (Srpsko-dalmatinski magazin), who published Jukić's first books.
 In 1842, Jukić returned to Bosnia and documented his trip, and made further trips around the country in 1843 as well as 1845, both to Bosnia and to Slavonia and Dalmatia.
-In 1846, he settled in the Fojnica monastery again for another two years, and also sent a letter to Ljudevit Gaj saying he intends to form a literary society aimed at enlightenment, but this never came into being.
+In 1846, he settled in the Fojnica monastery again for another two years.
+He sent a letter to Ljudevit Gaj saying he intended to form a literary society aimed at enlightenment, but this never came into being.

 In 1848, Jukić moved to Varcar-Vakuf (Mrkonjić Grad) to become a chaplain.
-In 1849/1850, he reported to have 30 Catholic and 17 Orthodox children in his school, making that the first school without religiously segregated student population in Bosnia.
-There he also wrote Slavodobitnica together with fra Grga Martić, a song about the Bosnian governor Omar Pasha, whom he befriended.
+In 1849/1850, he reported having 30 Catholic and 17 Orthodox children in his school, making that the first school without a religiously segregated student population in Bosnia.
+There, he also wrote Slavodobitnica together with fra Grga Martić, a song about the Bosnian governor Omar Pasha, whom he befriended.

-However, in 1851 he published his proclamation Requests and pleas of the Christians in Bosnia and Herzegovina, and fell out of favor with Omar Pasha so much that he was banished to Istanbul and ordered never to return to his home country.
+However, in 1851, he published his proclamation Requests and pleas of the Christians in Bosnia and Herzegovina, and fell out of favour with Omar Pasha so much that he was banished to Istanbul and ordered never to return to his home country.
 Jukić then moved to Rome, then spent some time in Dalmatia, and then moved back to Rome, then to Ancona and Venice.

-In 1854, he moved to Đakovo where the bishop Strossmayer found him a chapel to tend to in Trnava and Drenje.
-However, as early as 1856 Jukić became gravely ill and had to move to Vienna for medical treatment.
-Jukić's life was cut short at the age of 38 in 1857, when he died in Vienna, then a part of the Austrian Empire.
+In 1854, he moved to Đakovo, where the bishop Strossmayer found him a chapel to tend to in Trnava and Drenje.
+However, as early as 1856, Jukić became gravely ill and had to move to Vienna for medical treatment.
+Jukić's life was cut short at 38 in 1857 when he died in Vienna, then a part of the Austrian Empire.